-Collectives active in community building through nightlife come together to discuss and rethink the creation and maintenance of safer nightlife spaces.
+Several collectives active in building community through nightlife come together to discuss and rethink the creation and maintenance of safer nightlife spaces.

 Especially for marginalised communities, nightlife offers the freedom to express oneself and a way to escape an oppressive world.
 What are the obstacles impeding access to the physical spaces – permanent or not – used for community building?
 How urgent is the need for such nightlife community spaces in Brussels?
 What can we learn from places like London, Berlin or Amsterdam, which seem way ahead of us in this regard?
-Is it possible for community builders to work in a safer way with venues and institutions in whose leadership said communities are not represented?
-How?
+Is it possible for community builders to work in a safer way with these venues and institutions, even when their leadership does not reflect these communities?

 With Amari Bouzin (ROYALE), Maha Youssef (Sehaq Queer Refugees Group Amsterdam) and Marie Scheins & Claire Shybusa (Naast Monique)